- Date : 25/07/2020

 Benefit of Section 80D is available to both individuals and HUFs.
 The total deduction allowed for individuals is capped at Rs.
 1,00,000.
 The limit is revised to Rs.
 50,000 for HUFs.

 Section 80DD and 80DDB: Medical expenses

 Additional deductions are available under Section 80DD and 80DDB covering specific conditions.
 Under Section 80DD, an individual or HUF can claim deduction on expenditure incurred for medical treatment and rehabilitation of handicapped relative who is dependent on you.
-If the disability is more than 80%, the limit is increased to Rs.
+If the disability is 40% or more but less than 80% fixed deduction is Rs.
+75,000 whereas if the disability is more than 80%, the limit is increased to Rs.
 1,25,000.

 Under Section 80DDB, any amount you spend on treatment of specific diseases for self or a dependent relative is eligible for deduction.
 The maximum amount allowed under Section 80DDB is Rs.
 40,000.
 It is increased to Rs.
 1,00,000 in case of the patient being a senior citizen.

 Section 80E: Interest paid on education loan